evilmartians/evil-client/README.md

 # will send a POST request to URI: http://localhost/users/1?foo=bar&bar=baz
 ```

 Use the `request!` for non-conventional HTTP method.
-You can send the type argument only.
+You can send the method argument only.

 Because there is no common convention for custom methods, you can specify body or query explicitly: